-Maximum number of students to be admitted in the academic year 2024-26 is 16.
+Maximum number of students to be admitted for the batch of 2024-26 is 16.

 The candidates will have to submit (online/hard copy) applications that can be downloaded from the University website.

 The completed application form will have to be supported by: